-Maintain a long-range transportation plan (LRTP): Develop and update a long-range transportation plan for the area covering a planning for at least twenty years that includes: mobility and access for people and goods, efficient system performance and preservation, and quality of life.
+Maintain a long-range transportation plan (LRTP): Develop and update a long-range transportation plan for the area, covering a plan of at least twenty years that includes: mobility and access for people and goods, efficient system performance and preservation, and quality of life.

 Develop a transportation improvement program (TIP): Develop a program based on the long-range transportation plan and designed to serve the area's goals, using spending, regulating, operating, management, and financial tools.
 Both the governor and the MPO have to approve the TIP.